spud-rails/spud_blog/Readme.markdown

 Spud Blog
 ========

-Spud Blog isa Blog Engine designed to be robust, easy to use, and light weight.
+Spud Blog is a Blog Engine designed to be robust, easy to use, and light weight.
 NOTE: This project is still in its early infancy.

 Installation/Usage